Exploring Video Game Addiction in Utah

 children and teachers sick.
 That way, fewer kids will be missing classes, and teachers don’t have to worry about anyone getting behind.

-Mrs. Saltsman ends her comment, reminding parents and caregivers to “understand that we are human— we make mistakes, we get overwhelmed just like anyone else.”
+Mrs. Saltsman ends her comment by reminding parents and caregivers to “understand that we are human— we make mistakes, we get overwhelmed just like anyone else.”